 The route follows the Monks Way across the Elenydd area of the Cambrian Mountains - the spectacular 'green desert of Mid Wales' past the Teifi Lakes with views of Claerwen and Craig Gogh Elan Reservoirs and through the Gilfach Nature Reserve.

-Leaving Abbeycwmhir at 07.30 a coach takes us to Strata Florida Abbey in Ceredigion where the Pilgrimage starts at 09.00 hrs.
+Meet at Abbeycwmhir at 07.00 a coach takes us at 07.30 to Strata Florida Abbey in Ceredigion where the Pilgrimage starts at 09.00 hrs.
 The walk is approximately 25 miles long and the country is rough grassland for the most part and is not suitable for beginners.
 Finish time is usually about 6pm at The Philips Hall, Abbeycwmhir.

 You are invited to wear a scallop shell which is the official symbol for Pilgrims.
 You may accept a Blessing at the beginning of the journey in Strata Florida Abbey and enter into the spirit of the Pilgrimage as some of our ancestors would have done as a spiritual experience.
 Or you may feel happier using the Pilgrimage as a physical Challenge to test your stamina and inner strength, to feel at one with nature, or to enjoy the magnificent scenery and the cameraderie of other walkers.